JiNanPiWang/apple_health_export_gpx_add_heartrate/readme.md

 ### Function:

 The purpose of this program is to add heart rate information to the exported gpx file and automatically upload it to strava.

+### TODO:

+Analysis found that the heart rate time recorded by some Apple devices in the exported .xml file was deviated from the actual exercise time.
+There was no heart rate record during the exercise period, but only after the exercise ended.
+The overall heart rate record time was shifted a lot backwards.
+Since no pattern was found, no method has been found to solve this problem yet.

 ------